patinoale/WhaleScope/README.md

 ### Share Your Adventure

-WhaleScope is an app where avid whale watchers can share their latest sightings and use other user's sightings to plan for future trips.
+WhaleScope is an app where avid whale watchers can share their latest sightings and use other user's sightings to plan future trips.

 # Getting Started